Business leaders understand that performance measurement is a critical component of effective management. Identifying

 In fact, Alinean research shows that more than 90% of companies recognize that historical performance metrics are inadequate, and more than half are debating how to better measure business value effectiveness rather than standalone IT efficiency.
 More importantly, as cost cutting gives way to increased spending and innovative investments, CIOs' responsibilities will shift to derive maximum effectiveness: driving growth and proving business returns on IT investment beyond mere cost savings.

 Alinean has developed an index that compares companies' Economic Value Add (EVA, an overall measure of corporate financial performance) relative to IT dollars spent.
-This Return on IT (ROIT™) index measures IT efficiency and effectiveness, rewarding companies
+This Return on IT (ROIT™) index measures IT efficiency and effectiveness, rewarding companies with higher profitability and lower spending with the highest rankings.

 Recent measures show that the top 10 percent performing U.S. companies with more than $1 billion in revenue (noted as "Great" in Figure 1) have a 95% correlation between IT spending and EVA, with an average ROIT that is more than three times the average profitable company's (noted as "Good" in Figure 1).
 In other words, these top performers produce three times more shareholder value per IT dollar spent.